microsoft/trident/docs/Reference/Host-Configuration/API-Reference/FileSystemSource.md

 ### Image

-Use an existing file system from a partition image.
+Use an existing file system from a partition image. **Cannot** be used for ESP/EFI partitions.

 | Characteristic | Value    |
 | -------------- | -------- |